 - Let the interviewer know you're reflecting and need a few moments to answer.

 Prepare ahead and figure out where you're going, where to park/get off transit, and how much travel time is required to arrive early so you can conserve your day-of energy.
 To calm your waiting room nerves, consider mindfully sipping water and practicing deep breathing techniques.
 Be ready to meet your interviewers eye-to-eye with a smile and a firm handshake.

 "To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment" - Ralph Waldo Emerson

-Be yourself, above all—the very self that got you to your interview in the first place.
-Plan ahead to recharge your energy afterward, and use your keen ability to reflect and persuade on a killer thank-you note!
+Above all else, be yourself—the very self that got you this interview in the first place.
+Plan ahead to recharge your energy afterward and use your ability to reflect and persuade on an impressive thank you note!